wilsonism/geo109/mapping-4/Part_3/M4_Part_3.md

 **Due:** Consult the [syllabus schedule](../../syllabus.md#viii-schedule) for the due date of this assignment.

-Part 2 must be completed and shown on your screen at the beginning of section Week 7

-You will receive points in section for having these parts done.

 ## Part 3: Perform a Join and Make a Choropleth Map

 1. Open QGIS and add the Kentucky counties shapefile.
 Consult Part 1 if you get stuck.